entando/entando-docs/vuepress/docs/next/tutorials/cms/content-types-tutorial.md

 ![image](./extracted-media/media/ContentTypes6.png)

--   Press the Save button.
+-   Press the **Save** button.
 The Content type will be saved and displayed in the table list

 ![image](./extracted-media/media/ContentTypes7.png)

-[1] Consult the “List of Content Types” document for more details.